eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-docs-description.md

-# require rules to implement a meta.docs.description property (require-meta-docs-description)
+# Require rules to implement a meta.docs.description property with the correct format (require-meta-docs-description)

 Defining a clear and consistent description for each rule helps developers understand what they're used for.